Lt. Governor Mark Robinson on Protecting Voting Rights

 We just are responding to that call for service.

-And it it it it's really uh quite a lot, Sean.
+And it's really quite a lot, Sean.

-Um I mean, you have a fraction of a second.
+I mean, you have a fraction of a second.

-There was no other alternative in this scenario, and I talk about non-lethal alternatives a lot.
+There was no other alternative in this scenario.

-I talk about more training a lot.
+I talk about more trading a lot.

-In this scenario, you need and you had a highly skilled marksman.
+In this scenario, you need, and you had a highly skilled marksman.

 That was not an easy shot from that distance.

-I know it looks close, it's not as close as you think.
+It's not as close as you think.

 That's correct, Sean.

-Yes, it's our training in most law enforcement agencies, I'm sure, across the country.
+Yes, our training in most law enforcement agencies, I'm sure, across the country, firearms training, we are trained to fire or shoot for center mass.

-And just what you just said about the trauma and the situation that I was involved in during my career, Um it's baggage that an officer is going to carry with them for the rest of their lives.
+And just what you just said about the trauma and situation that I was involved in during my career, it's baggage that an officer is going to carry with them for the rest of their lives.

-And I actually have terrible.
+And I actually hit that.

-I mean, I I listen, I have cop friends that have been through horrible situations.
+Listen, I have cop friends that have been through horrible situations.

 They never get over it.

-They they they they don't they they don't go to work every day.
+They don't go to work every day.

-The people I know the good cops out there, the 99%, they don't go to work to kill somebody.
+The people I know, the good cops out there, the 99%, they don't go to work to kill somebody.

-They go to work, they're willing to put their life at risk for others to protect and serve.
+They're willing to put their life at risk for others to protect and serve.

-It's a calling, it's not even a job.
+It's not even a job.

 I mean, if they want to make more money in a lot of departments, you're better off doing anything else.

-Um you know, it's if you want to make more money, work really hard and fewer hours, you know.
+You know, if you want to make more money, work really hard and fewer hours, you know, you can work in sanitation for New York City.

-Those guys make a I'm serious, they make a good living.
+Those guys make a, I'm serious, they make a good living.

-And I have friends that do it, they love their jobs.
+And I have friends that do it.

-As long as they get that route done, they they move and they haul and they work really hard, and then they you know, either have other jobs or they go home and you know, do the things they like to do.
+And then they either have other jobs or they go home and do the things they like to do.

 But thank you for your service.